-As such, his coming does no good if it comes at the Great Tribulation (last 3.5 years of the 70th Week).
+As such, his coming does no good if it happens at the Great Tribulation (last 3.5 years of the 70th Week).
 Even if he comes at the start of the "beginning of sorrows" that also does no good.

 Elijah's First Ministry, Before the Two Witnesses' Ministry

-However, we can connect Elijah to another ministry before that!
+However, we can connect Elijah to another ministry before that.